 Art lovers will be right at home in Beato’s very own Galeria Filomena Soares.
 It’s the oldest gallery in the neighborhood and features compelling contemporary pieces by a variety of Portuguese and international artists such as Shirin Neshat, Angela Ferreira, Tracey Moffatt, Rodrigo Oliveira, and Renee Green.

 Fine dining and world-class wines

 Beato residents enjoy a wealth of upscale dining options right in their own neighbourhood.
 The best place to try Portugal’s national dish, bacalhau (salted cod) is at Beato’s own A Casa do Bacalhau.
 This Michelin-starred restaurant also features a gorgeous vaulted ceiling and an extensive wine list.

-Speaking of wine, Portugal’s wine regions developed in relative isolation from the rest of Europe and therefore offer several unique and distinctive varietals.
+Speaking of wine, Portugal’s wine regions developed in relative isolation from the rest of Europe and therefore offer several unique and distinctive varieties.
 Residents of Beato enjoy easy access to numerous local wineries in the surrounding countryside.
-Luxury wine tours ranging from 1 to 14 days treat wine enthusiasts to the best of the region with all-inclusive and customizable tours.
+Luxury wine tours ranging from one to fourteen days treat wine enthusiasts to the best of the region with all-inclusive and customised tours.

-Lisbon’s Carnaval celebrations are second only to Brazil’s, and these few days each February or March are a sensory extravaganza of colorful costumes, elaborate parade floats, and theatrical performances.
+Lisbon’s Carnaval celebrations are second only to Brazil’s, and these few days every February or March are a sensory extravaganza of colorful costumes, elaborate parade floats, and theatrical performances.

 Every June 12-13, the Feast of St. Anthony takes place right next door to Beato in the Alfama district.
 Residents fill the streets to exchange gifts of basil plants and love poems, and indulge in pizza, sausage, pastries, grilled fish, cannoli, calamari, and gelato proffered from hundreds of food carts.